Collateral Consequences

 Employers are increasingly requiring background checks.
 A criminal history can impact a student's ability to obtain internships and employment.
 Pennsylvania's Criminal History Records and Information Act provides some protection against adverse hiring decisions for minor crimes, and crimes not related to the ability to do the job, but even these protections do not apply to professional licensing and may be superseded by federal laws.

-The most common crimes we see that impact students' future employment are honesty crimes (fake ID, retail theft, burglary, etc.), crimes of violence (disorderly conduct engage in fighting, harassment, assault, etc.), crimes against minors, drug crimes, and rioting and failure to disperse crimes.
+The most common crimes we see that impact students' future employment are honesty crimes (fake ID, retail theft, burglary, etc.), crimes of violence (disorderly conduct engage in fighting, harassment, assault, etc.), crimes against minors, and drug crimes.

 A conviction for any offense under any federal or state law involving the possession or sale of a controlled substance can make a student ineligible for federal or state financial aid.
 This can include grants, loans and work-study.
 Depending on whether it is a first, second, or third offense, the period of ineligibility can range from one year to indefinitely.